en de

 • 1/4 cup of tomato paste or homemade sugar-free ketchup

-Cut the salt entirely (including Worcestershire sauce which is high in sodium) and add your favorite herbs, such as basil, sage, thyme, parsley, and chives for delicious flavors.
+Try to use less salt (including Worcestershire sauce which is high in sodium) and instead add your favorite herbs, such as basil, sage, thyme, parsley, and chives for delicious flavors.

 You can also add spices if you prefer a kick.
 For extra ingredients that give your meatloaf recipe a super-healthy boost, try adding chia seeds or sunflower seeds.